What is a Sustainability and Transformation Plan/STP?

 How were footprint leads agreed?

 The way that footprints have chosen their lead has varied from place to place.
 Some areas have chosen existing system leaders, and others have carried out ballots following nominations.
 Each STP has a senior leader who can command the trust and confidence of the local and national health and care systems.
-In Staffordshire and Stoke-on-Trent the STP Lead is Penny Harris who is the Programme Director.
+In Staffordshire and Stoke-on-Trent the STP lead is Simon Whitehouse who is the Programme Director.

 What is the role of the STP footprint lead?